leovietro/JavaScript-Projects/EduCode/README.md

-# A web app that allows you to learn and teach programming languages!
+# A web app that allows you to learn and teach programming languages using a REST API!
 ## In the project main directory, follow these steps on your terminal:

 ### 1º `npm install`